sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 deployed to build our distribution.
 We can list these modules one-by-one in our `dist.ini` or, as a convenience to us, we can use a **plugin bundle.**

 A bundle is nothing more than a predefined set of plugins.
-Rather than typing all the separate plugins into the `dist.ini` file, the developer just drop in a bundle name as a stand-in for a pre-defined list of plugins.
+Rather than typing all the separate plugins into the `dist.ini` file, the developer can just drop in a bundle name as a stand-in for a pre-defined list of plugins.

 To use a bundle, we slap an `@` sign in front of the bundle name and throw square brackets aroun it to let `Dist::Zilla` know that we want to use a bundle.